CareNow - Streamlining Clinical Workflows

 Aim

-Gold Coast Health (GCH) aims to transform the traditional clinical workflows through the lens of futurefocused, virtual, data-driven, and technologically advanced improvements.
-This submission, ‘Streamlining clinical workflows to save clinicians time through CareNow,’ showcases how we aim to tackle the inefficiencies and time-consuming processes that burden clinicians.
+Gold Coast Health (GCH) aims to transform the traditional clinical workflows through the lens of future focused, virtual, data-driven, and technologically advanced improvements.
+This project, ‘Streamlining clinical workflows to save clinicians time through CareNow,’ showcases how we aim to tackle the inefficiencies and time-consuming processes that burden clinicians.
 These inefficiencies not only detract from the direct patient care time, but also pose significant barriers to the swift and effective delivery of healthcare services.
 By implementing solutions such as the Clinical Photography application, and automated Patient Lists, we sought to address the critical challenge of manual, disjointed workflows that hinder the timely and accurate sharing of patient information.
 Our aim was to harness digital technology to create a seamless, integrated clinical workflow that not only optimises clinicians' time, but also enhances the quality of patient care.
 These initiatives are focused on solving the challenge of how to allocate clinician time more towards direct patient care and less towards administrative tasks.
 Through these future-focused improvements, we aim to ensure our services are more accessible, efficient, and responsive to the needs of the communities we serve, thereby solving the problem of maximising the efficiency of clinician time through technological innovation

 Clinical Photography application